Un homme vaut autant d’hommes qu’il connaît de langues. “A man is worth as many men as the languages he speaks.”

 What are these learning types, their mediums, and their differences?

-The terms “synchronous” and “asynchronous” are derived from two possible learning situations; if the instructor and students are discoursing in real-time, they are in “sync”; if they are interacting at different times, they are out of sync, or “a-sync”.
+The terms “synchronous” and “asynchronous” are derived from two possible learning situations: If the instructor and students are discoursing in real-time, they are in “sync;” if they are interacting at different times, they are out of sync or “a-sync.”

 How do these learning methods apply to acquiring new languages?

 Thus far, what is sufficient for learning a new language has been discussed.
 When it comes to what is optimal, a new dimension must be incorporated.
 This new dimension is some form of cultural immersion, whether real or simulated.
 Hands-on and experiential training maximizes foreign language and cultural competency.
-Not only is the student’s context widened, immersive activities affect language acquisition positively.
-Therefore, if your goal is both speed of learning and strength of competency, consider programs that offer more than synchronous and asynchronous learning.
+Not only is the student’s context widened, but immersive activities affect language acquisition positively.
+Therefore, if your goal is both learning speed and strength of competency, consider programs that offer more than synchronous and asynchronous learning.